joominchoi/CV/README.md

 -	Researched and analysed latest products and trends in order to continuously upgrade business and keep it competitive
 -	Negotiated with suppliers to ensure we received the best pricing
 -	Responsible for communicating with customers to ensure high customer satisfaction and retention
-- Regularly organised viewings of sporting events for up to 150 people
+- Regularly organised viewings of sporting events and comedy nights for up to 150 people

 **Achievements**
 -	Started a business from the ground up, while wearing every hat of the company